Find out what VAT should be charged on supplies of fuel and power if you're a supplier or a user.

 - carbon dioxide

-But some gases for medical use, including anaesthetics and oxygen in certain circumstances, may be zero-rated or exempt from VAT under the arrangements described in VAT Notice 701/1: charities or VAT Notice 701/31: health institutions.
+But some gases for medical use, including anaesthetics and oxygen in certain circumstances, may be zero-rated or exempt from VAT under the arrangements described in How VAT affects charities (VAT Notice 701/1)s or Health institutions supplies (VAT Notice 701/31).

 4.4 Road fuel